solankiram2023/Agent-Based-Research-Tool-Automating-Document-Analysis-and-Knowledge-Retrieval/README.md

 Ramy Solanki         | 002816593 | 33% |

 ## Problem Statement
-With the rapid growth of publications, it has become increasingly challenging to analyze complex documents, interpret images and graphs, and derive meaningful business insights.
-This project aims to create a robust solution that allows users to interact with documents through Q&A functionality.
-By leveraging Retrieval-Augmented Generation (RAG), the application provides relevant responses, images, and graphs specific to user questions, simplifying the analysis process and enabling users to obtain accurate insights efficiently.
+This project aims to address these challenges by creating an agent-based research tool that leverages Retrieval-Augmented Generation (RAG) and multi-agent systems to enable users to interact seamlessly with document content.
+By incorporating advanced technologies like Langraph and Pinecone, the application simplifies research processes and empowers users to derive accurate, context-aware insights.

 The application primarily focuses on:

-1. Content Extraction and Storage: Scrape content from the CFA Institute Research Foundation website, loading files onto S3 and storing textual data, such as titles and summaries, in a Snowflake database.
-2. Automated Data Ingestion: Automate the data ingestion process with an Airflow pipeline, ensuring efficient and structured data handling.
-3. API Endpoints: Develop multiple API endpoints to support services like document exploration and dropdown selection for document access, RAG interaction with UI.
-4. Real-Time Summary Generation: Generate document summaries on the fly using NVIDIA’s advanced services.
-5. Multi-Modal RAG with Cleanlabs Integration: Implement multi-modal RAG to enhance response relevance and integrate Cleanlabs for response trustworthiness.
+1. Content Parsing and Vector Storage: Parse document contents, including text, tables, images, and graphs, using Docling and store vectorized embeddings in Pinecone for scalable similarity search.
+2. Automated Workflow with Airflow: Automate document parsing, embedding generation, and vector storage through a robust Airflow pipeline.
+3. Multi-Agent System for Research: Enable document exploration, Arxiv-based paper searches, web-based contextual searches, and Q&A functionality using Langraph’s multi-agent capabilities.
+4. Interactive User Interface: Provide a user-friendly interface with Coagents or Streamlit for document selection, querying, and real-time interaction.
-6. Comprehensive Report Generation: Create reports with responses, images, and graphs relevant to user queries for a richer understanding.
+5. Comprehensive Reports: Generate professional reports in PDF and Codelabs formats containing responses, images, and graphs relevant to user queries.
-7. Research Notes Validation and Indexing: Validate, store, and incrementally index research notes to facilitate efficient future searches and analysis.
+6. Efficient Workflow Management: Validate and store research notes, enabling incremental indexing and efficient future searches.

 ## Architecture Diagram